Psykotikism/Mutant_Tanks/README.md

-sm_st_minion - View information about the Minion ability. sm_st_necro - View information about the Necro ability. sm_st_nullify - View information about the Nullify ability. sm_st_panic - View information about the Panic ability. sm_st_pimp - View information about the Pimp ability. sm_st_puke - View information about the Puke ability.
+sm_st_minion - View information about the Minion ability. sm_st_necro - View information about the Necro ability. sm_st_nullify - View information about the Nullify ability. sm_st_octal - View information about the Octal ability. sm_st_panic - View information about the Panic ability. sm_st_pimp - View information about the Pimp ability. sm_st_puke - View information about the Puke ability.